zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 ## 167 CloudFront Advanced Concepts

-CloudFront Edge  locations are all around the world

-The cost of data out per edge location varies
+CloudFront Edge  locations are all around the world.
+The cost of data out per edge location varies  => Price Classes

-Multi-Origin

-Origin Groups: High availibilty
+Multi-Origin: To route to different kind of origins based on the context type

+**Origin Groups:** High availibilty and do failover, If the primary origin fails, the second one is used.

 **Field Level Encryption**: Sensitive information encrypted at the edge close to user